Health and Safety Adviser

 - WorkSafe's strategy to improve health and safety in New Zealand workplaces

-- government and industry initiatives to change the health and safety culture in New Zealand industries after some serious accidents.
+- government and industry initiatives to improve the health and safety culture in New Zealand industries.

 Shortage of trained, experienced health and safety advisers